Check out our integration guide and work with your team to make sure you are prepared for Strong Customer Authentication (SCA) by September 14, 2019

 Recurly supports a number of global gateways and payment methods.
 As such, we will be enhancing our integrations with the following:

-- Credit card gateways: Stripe, Braintree, Adyen, WorldPay, Wirecard, SagePay, Cybersource, PayPal Payments Pro UK
+- Credit card gateways: Stripe, Braintree, Adyen, WorldPay, Wirecard, SagePay, Chase, Cybersource, PayPal Payments Pro UK

 - Payment methods: PayPal (aka "PayPal Business"), AmazonPay, ApplePay